gruntwork-io/docs/docs/pipelines/how-it-works/index.md

 ## External CI Tool

-Gruntwork Pipelines has been validated with CircleCI, Github Actions, and Gitlab.
+Gruntwork Pipelines has been validated with [CircleCI](https://circleci.com/), [GitHub Actions](https://github.com/features/actions), and [GitLab](https://about.gitlab.com/).
 However, it can be used with any external CI/CD tool.
 The role of the CI/CD tool is to trigger jobs inside Gruntwork Pipelines.
 We have [example configurations](https://github.com/gruntwork-io/terraform-aws-service-catalog/tree/master/examples/for-production/infrastructure-live/_ci/scripts) that identify changed terraform modules and call the Gruntwork Pipelines invoker Lambda function.